+Summer 23-24

-ENFORCE (<80%) ktremely Unacceptable Attendance Risk of Severe Absenteeism &lt;50%) Autumn 23-24 Spring 23-24 Summer 23-24 (72 pupil days) (126 pupil days) (190 pupil days) Attended fewer than 58 Attended fewer than 101 days Attended fewer than 152 days (absent for more than 14 days) (absent for more than 25 days) (absent for more than 38 days) All avenues have now been exhausted and support is not working or not being engaged with, despite the consequences being clear to parents.
+(190 pupil days) Attended fewer than 152 days (absent for more than 38 days)

+All avenues have now been exhausted and support is not working or not being engaged with, despite the consequences being clear to parents.
 The school will apply for a School Attendance Order, and if parents fail to comply, they may be prosecuted.
+School will be especially conscious of potential safeguarding issues.
+Where appropriate, attendance will be built into Children in Need and Child Protection Plans.
 As a last resort, the school will submit all evidence for statutory enforcement or prosecution under section 444/4441(a) of the Education Act 1996 and will appear as a prosecution witness in the Magistrates Court if required.
 This is simply to protect the child's right to education.
 The school's primary purpose continues to be to work with the family to improve attendance and the school will continue to act professionally and compassionately to support the whole family in achieving this.
 Home visits continue to be a regular occurrence on days the child is absent, especially if reporting absence procedures have not been followed.
 If the school feel the child's welfare is at risk, or whereabouts are unknown, they will report to children's social care without delay.
 In some circumstances, the school may identify the child as CME (see Section 4.5)